inspatiallabs/inspatial-dev/CONTRIBUTING.md

 2. **Follow our coding conventions** - Check our style guide below.
 3. **Make sure your code lints** - Run `deno run lint` before submitting.
 4. **Write meaningful commit messages** - Follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
-5. **Include tests** - New features and bug fixes should include tests.
+5. **Include tests** - New features and bug fixes should include tests. - use `deno test` to run tests do not use external test runners.

 ## 💻 Development Setup